 All employees and board members shall be loyal to and serve the best interest of Orkla.

-Loyalty means to work for the best of Orkla, and, within the framework of public law and Orkla’s policies, give Orkla’s interests priority over other interests.
+Loyalty means working to promote the best interest of Orkla, and, within the framework of public law and Orkla’s policies, giving Orkla’s interests priority over other interests.
 We should always use our best judgement to enhance Orkla’s value creation, protect the company’s interests and contribute to continuous improvement.

 2.3 Act with integrity